MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 ![Screen shot of What's new page showing when a solution update is required for a specific feature](media/solution-update-required.PNG "Screen shot of What's new page showing when a solution update is required for a specific feature")

-To [update the solution](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/guides/upgrade), you must have a Dataverse **System Admin** security role and a valid Power Apps license.
-You do not need a Dynamics 365 Guides license to update the solution.
+To [update the solution](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/guides/upgrade), you must have a Dataverse **System Admin** security role and a valid Dynamics 365 Guides or Power Apps license assigned.

 ### PC and HoloLens app updates